gwenlake/gwenlake-python/README.md

 ## Usage

-The library needs to be configured with your account's secret key which is available on the [website](https://console.gwenlake.com/account).
+The library needs to be configured with your account's secret key.
 Either set it as the `GWENLAKE_API_KEY` environment variable before using the library:

 ```bash
 export GWENLAKE_API_KEY='sk-...'